 Kids, especially adolescents, are stressed out – even more so than adults.
 They’re dealing with issues at school, at home, and with friends and peers.
 Involvement in sports or other activities can add pressure.
 Can they keep up with their peers?
 Can they stay on top of their schoolwork?
 Can they stay involved and do well in their extracurricular activities?
 Do they have time to do their chores?
 And then, of course, there are pressures that stem from social media and our entire digital and media culture.
 How do they handle their feelings when they see on social media that they weren’t invited to a party where all their friends seemed to have been invited?
 Social and emotional learning helps them effectively navigate these difficulties while at the same time improving their mindsets.

 SEL is essential because it teaches our kids how to deal with negative circumstances in the most positive, effective, and empathetic way possible.
 Through SEL, kids harness positive life skills and engage in positive thinking and behaviors, all of which are crucial in promoting mental health and preventing anti-social behaviors.
+In addition, SEL skills are critical in youth suicide prevention.

 Now, more than ever, it is vital that we address the ‘whole’ child, their social and emotional well-being and this learning begins at home.
 “Family life is our first school for emotional learning,” states Daniel Goleman, the author of the groundbreaking book.3